nadinedelia/CV/README.md

 - 2.1

 *One of the most prestigious dance universities in the whole of Europe, validated by Middlesex University.*

+**Fun Fact:**
+I was chosen in the second year of my degree as one of only 4 students to collaborate on a weekly basis with Central Saint Martins for a project called 'Design for Dance', which I took this as an opportunity to choreograph a piece based on geometrical shapes and algorithms.
+Following this path, I decided in my 3rd year to dedicate my dissertation piece to chemical reactions and formulas.
+Now I'd like to reverse this process to bring my creative thinking to software development.

 #### University of Zurich, Switzerland (2013 – 2014)